BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 It is true that there is a “new multimedia spectacle,” but it doesn't "present Van Gogh’s artworks" as if the original is somehow "updated" or "improved".
 It's a completely different work, and I would argue one that lacks the ability of unconcealing the *earth* for the benefit of being *spectacular*.
-While the experience it might have a healing effect and serve life, I'm skeptical.
+While the experience might have a healing effect and serve life, I'm skeptical.
 Instead of art for art's sake, or art with a cultish or exhibitionist nature, these exhibitions seem to be mere exhibitions for the sake of exhibitions.

 I am interested in unconcealing technology---to make it visible and a matter of deep thought.